HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1. `$CRTN.uri`: Get the URI of the current coroutine.
 1. `$CRTN.token`: Get or set the token of the current coroutine.

 Among them, the coroutine token is a unique identifier in the walker automatically assigned by the interpreter, which can be used to identify a coroutine.
 The interpreter can take the serial number of the new coroutine maintained by the walker or the decimal string corresponding to the coroutine identifier as the default token.
-A coroutine can override this auto-assigned token by calling the setter of the `$CRTN.token` property.
+A coroutine can override this auto-assigned token by calling the setter of `$CRTN.token` property.
 Note that we reserve token names starting with an underscore for special purposes.
-For example `_main` means the first coroutine created by the walker.
+For example, `_main` means the first coroutine created by the walker.

-In addition, we can also observe some global events and changes in the rendering state of the current coroutine through the `$CRTN` object, so as to gracefully handle the situation where the renderer page is closed by the user or the renderer is lost.
+In addition, we can also observe some global events and changes in the rendering state of the current coroutine through `$CRTN` object, so as to gracefully handle the situation where the renderer page is closed by the user or the renderer is lost.
 These events are:

-- `idle`: The current HVML coroutine is listening to the `idle` event on `$CRTN`, and the `idle` event is fired because no event has been received.
+- `idle`: The current HVML coroutine is listening to `idle` event on `$CRTN`, and `idle` event is fired because no event has been received.
 - `rdrState:pageClosed`: The renderer page corresponding to the coroutine is closed by the user.
 - `rdrState:pageSuppressed`: The interaction between the coroutine and the renderer (including updating the page and accepting interaction events from the renderer) is suppressed.
 - `rdrState:pageReload`: The document content of the current coroutine is reloaded to the renderer, and the renderer state is adjusted to `regular`.
 - `rdrState:connLost`: The walker where the coroutine is located has lost the connection to the renderer.

-The `$CRTN` variable is essentially a necessary coroutine-level dynamic object.
+`$CRTN` variable is essentially a necessary coroutine-level dynamic object.

 5) `$DOC`

 `$DOC` is a dynamic object representing the target documentation generated by HVML.
-We can use specific key names on this object and the `query` method to get a collection of elements on the target document through CSS selectors, such as:
+We can use specific key names on this object and `query` method to get a collection of elements on the target document through CSS selectors, such as:

 1. `$DOC.doctype`: Get the content of the `doctype` node of the target document.
 1. `$DOC.query("#foo")`: Get the collection of elements whose `id` attribute value is `foo` in the target document.
 1. `$DOC.query(".bar")`: Obtain the collection of elements formed by all elements whose `class` attribute value is `bar` in the target document.

-The `$DOC` variable is essentially a necessary coroutine-level dynamic object.
+`$DOC` variable is essentially a necessary coroutine-level dynamic object.

 6) `$TIMERS`

-`$TIMERS` Timers for the current HVML program, with a fixed format, initially an empty set.
+`$TIMERS` is for the current HVML program, with a fixed format, initially an empty set.
 Its value can be modified using elements such as `update`, such as:

 ```hvml
 <head>